shackerd/sthub/README.md

 This project is heavily under development and is not yet ready for production use.
 It is a work in progress and is subject to change.

 ## What is it?
 A simple static file server that serves files from a directory and allows you to configure it with a simple HTTP request to `/env` path.
-Use full for web applications (e.g. angular applications, static websites, etc.).
+Useful for web applications (e.g. angular applications, static websites, etc.).

 It is designed to be used as a static file server for web applications, but can be used for any static file serving needs.
 It is a simple, lightweight, and easy-to-use solution for serving static files and configuration.